Akash-tiwari05/Salon_Booking_Application_Frontend/README.md

-# 💇‍♀️ Salon Booking Application
+# 💇‍♀️ Queue Booking Application

 A web-based platform that streamlines the process of booking appointments at salons.
 Users can browse available services, check stylist availability, and manage their bookings—all in real-time.
 Designed for both customers and salon managers with dynamic role-based functionality.